Transitions. They are more than those really cool glasses that 50 year old you saw the other day was sporting 👓.

 Transitions are “forks in the road” moments that alter the status quo.
-This applies to relationships, routines, assumptions, or roles (caregiver, worker, parent) we are playing.
+This applies to major life changes in relationships, routines, assumptions, or roles (caregiver, worker, parent) we are playing.
 Some are anticipated (such as kids starting another school year or a recent reorg at work) while others pop up on us (a breakup or health condition).

 Trigger: What precipitated this transition?